 The general way in which the apps work is that each user enrolls by taking an enrollment picture or image of a human face; ideally a clear picture of themselves in a well-lit environment.
 Then when it’s time to clock in, the user takes a photo of their face.
 The now captured photo is compared to the photo on file or the enrollment photo.
 Using machine learning and deep learning algorithms, the face detection tool can confirm the photo images match.

 Fareclock comes with a set of features to allow you to track time accurately.
-The mobile app runs on, both iOS and Android phones, the most popular phones you will find on the market.
+The mobile app runs on both iOS and Android powered phones, the most popular phones you will find on the market.

 The Fareclock interface seems very clean and organized.
-Once I logged in on the web dashboard, I was given an option to download the mobile app.
+Once I logged in on the web dashboard, I had no problems downloading the mobile app.
 I found the design to be very convenient and well thought through.
 Using an iPhone 11 Pro Max, I downloaded the iOS app and proceeded to clock in.

-Once you tap on the “Employee start screen”, it pulls up a camera that can capture your face.
+Once you tap on the “Employee start screen,” it pulls up a camera that can capture your face.
 I wasn’t sure if it was capturing my face for registration or if it was trying to clock me in.
-The admin portal was not very clear on how to do that and there was This is where you take a photo of your face to ensure that you are really the right person clocking in.
+The admin portal was not very clear on how to do that.
+Next, take a photo of your face to ensure that you are the right person clocking in.
 It wasn’t exactly clear if I was registering my base photo for comparison purposes.
 The other confusing part was where I needed to enter the PIN.
-I simply could not find a place to enter a PIN so I dug into the documentation a little more to figure that one out.
+I could not find a place to enter a PIN, so I had to dig into the documentation a little more to figure that one out.

-For a dark-skinned person like me, it is normal to wonder if face recognition will work for me.
+It is usual for a dark-skinned person like me to wonder if face recognition will work for me.
 The Fareclock mobile app was able to detect my face in a well-lit location.
 According to Fareclock:

-Our face recognition works well with any person’s face, no matter the color or shade.
-The most important factor in achieving successful recognition is how the employee presents him/herself to the time clock.
-Here are some tips for employees how to face the device camera.
+Our face recognition works well with any skin complexion.
+An essential factor in achieving successful recognition is how the employee presents him/herself to the time clock.
+Here are some tips for employees on how to face the device camera.

-On the web dashboard page, logged in as an admin, the Fareclock software gives you an opportunity to approve or decline failed entries.
-My punch-ins were deemed failures probably because I did not know what PIN to enter while attempting to clock in.
+On the web dashboard page, logged in as an admin, the Fareclock software allows you to approve or decline failed entries.
+My punch-ins were flagged as failures, probably because I did not know what PIN to enter while attempting to clock in.

-I think the overall Fareclock Face recognition based attendance system does what it needs to do.
-The onboarding portion for facial recognition could be improved to make it easier to understand.
+I think the overall Fareclock Face recognition-based attendance system does what it needs to do.
+The onboarding flow could use an improvement.

 Once enabled you can go to the employees page to enroll your baseline photo.
-So we decided to use a photo of Crystal, instead, so we could experience what a false photo match looks like.
+So we decided to use a photo of Crystal, instead, so we could experience what a false photo match looks.

 According to Jibble: